 The third and final day of the workshop includes review and refinement of the DFCs, management objectives, and tactics, as well as the identification of any planning needs, a common measurement plan for pre- and post-treatment data collection, implementation considerations and timeline, roles and responsibilities, and designated next steps.

 ASCC Study Design

-We developed a set of site-level minimum standards for all National ASCC Network sites.
+We developed a set of site-level minimum standards for all ASCC Network sites.
 All ASCC study sites consist of a minimum of four replicates of the four treatments (resistance, resilience, transition, and no action), with each treatment unit 20-25 acres in size, across a reasonably uniform forest study area.
 Each ASCC site adheres to a common measurement protocol within a determined evaluation window (short- and long-term) and includes pre-treatment measurements ahead of treatment implementation, allowing for future cross-site comparisons.
 The common set of core monitoring variables includes overstory, mid-story, and understory forest composition, assessment of forest health, and measures of productivity.

 Each ASCC treatment unit is operational in scale to spatially and volumetrically reflect common landscape management operations.
 The treatments typically entail significant timber harvests at each site, adding to the value and sustainability of the research.